LaurieCreates/Kenzie-Academy-Projects/README.md

 Best used with AWS CLI.**

 This app was designed for artists to upload, update, delete and view their own artwork as well as view others' uploaded works.

+FUTURE FEATURE:
+Upload a photo of the artwork to S3 on AWS